shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/NFT-Tutorial-Using-hardhat.md

 ![Hardhat Initializing](../../../.gitbook/assets/HardHatInitializing.png)

-We can either start with a basic sample project so that it is easier for us to understand, so let's hit enter.
-After this we will be asked to set our project root.
-Hit Enter to keep the default value.
+We can start with a basic sample project so that it is easier to understand the project layout, so let's just press Enter.
+After this we will be asked to set our project root - Press Enter to keep the default value.
 Next it will ask if we want a .gitignore file.
-Hit enter to keep the default value of yes or type n for no. It will then ask if we want to install the dependencies for our sample project.
-Hit enter to keep the default of yes.
-Now it is going to create a sample project for us and install the dependencies.
-Once done it will look something like this:
+Press Enter again to keep the default value of "yes" or type n for "no".
+It will then ask if we want to install the dependencies for our sample project.
+Press Enter to accept the default of yes.
+Now HardHat will create a sample project for us and install the dependencies.
+Once complete, it will look something like this:

 ![Hardhat Initialized](../../../.gitbook/assets/HardhatInstalled.png)

-**Congrats** 🎊🎊🎊 you have created your first Hardhat project.
+**Congrats** 🎊🎊🎊 you have created your first HardHat project!

 # Understanding the code

-Now let's open our project and take a cursory look at what's in it.
-I will be using VSCode as my editor of choice but feel free to use any other editor of choice.
+Now let's open our project and take a look at what it contains.
+I will be using VSCode as my editor of choice but feel free to use any other code editor you are comfortable with.

 ![Initial File Structure](../../../.gitbook/assets/InitialFileStructure.png)

-What we get is a very simple project.
-The folder names are quite self explanatory.
-All our smart contracts, script files and test scripts are going to be in their respective folders.
+What we get is a very simple project scaffold.
+The directory names are quite self explanatory.
+All our smart contracts, script files and test scripts are going to be kept in their respective directories (folders).

-`hardhat.config.js` is the file which contains all the configurations specific to hardhat.
+`hardhat.config.js` is the file which contains all the configuration details specific to HardHat.

 Before we start writing our smart contract, let's look at the `hardhat.config.js` file which is the heart of our HardHat project.
 The contents of this file by default are: